jdelic/saltshaker/README.md

   * `.sls` yaml files should end with a vim modeline `# vim: syntax=yaml`.

 ### Documentation style
 Use MarkDown formatted files.

   * formatted to 80 columns.
   * List markers are indented 2 spaces leading to a text indent of 4 (bullets) or 5 (numbers) on the first level.
+  * Text starts right below a headline unless it's a first level headline *or* the paragraph starts off with a list.

 ## State structure